sebastianconcept/httpgobrrr/README.md

 ## Customize the Requests

-In the `jobs/` directory, you can set the request that will be used to hit your target.
+In a `jobs/` directory, you can set the request that will be used to hit your target.
 A zero delayed simple GET /ping for example:

 ```JSON
 {